 For campground inquiries, please call: 559-893-2111

 Take Highway 168 east from Clovis to Shaver Lake.
 Continue through Shaver Lake to Huntington Lake.
-Continue around Huntington Lake for 1.3 miles to Kinnikinnick Campground (located adjacent to Catavee Campground).
+Continue around Huntington Lake for 3.2 miles to Upper Billy Creek Campground.